-EDU 5323 Elementary Education Methods in the Content Area Specialty designs, and self-reflective practices that promote student learning and development in the secondary content classroom area.
+EDU 5323 Elementary Education Methods in the Content Area Specialty

+Focus on the theoretical models, instructional methods, curriculum designs, and self-reflective practices that promote student learning and development in the secondary content classroom area.
 Students complete modules specific to their content area specialty: Art, Music, and Physical Education.